Caring for Your Dentures

 - Thoroughly rinse dentures, as traces of cleanser or soap may irritate your gums.

 - Before placing dentures back in your mouth, brush your gums, the roof of your mouth, and your tongue with a separate soft brush to remove plaque and stimulate circulation.
-Rinse mouth well.
+Rinse your mouth well.

 - Do not try to adjust dentures yourself by sanding, filing, or bending.